 WHY WE LIKE IT: This TV offers wide viewing angles that make it ideal for group viewing, and since it is VESA mount ready, it is very easy to wall-mount.

-The 24-inch LG 24LM520S-WU is a decent HD TV that offers accurate imagery with fantastic contrast and rich color.
+The 24-inch LG 24LQ510S-PU is a decent HD TV that offers accurate imagery with fantastic contrast and rich color.
 It is a widescreen TV that offers a great viewing angle, and with Wi-Fi connectivity built-in, owners will be able to seamlessly view content from other devices.
-Navigating the TV is pretty easy thanks to its WebOS 3.5 platform, and with streaming apps like Netflix, Hulu, and Sling pre-added, all owners will have to do is log in to their accounts and enjoy their favorite content.
+Navigating the TV is pretty easy thanks to its webOS 22 platform, and with streaming apps like Netflix, Hulu, and Sling pre-added, all owners will have to do is log in to their accounts and enjoy their favorite content.
 Unfortunately, it doesn’t have the prerequisite features for gaming.

-The display is also VESA wall mount compatible since it comes with the required screw holes, and with an HDMI input on its rear, the TV is ready for connections to your PC, Blu-Ray player, or gaming console.
-The TV’s USB port also allows for quick USB connections, and courtesy of its wide stance, the TV remains pretty stable regardless of wherever you place it.
-The display also comes with LG’s popular magic remote, which supports voice control for more convenient use.
+The display is also VESA wall mount compatible since it comes with the required screw holes, and with two HDMI inputs on its rear, the TV is ready for connections to your PC, Blu-Ray player, or gaming console.
+Thanks to its wide stance, the TV remains pretty stable regardless of wherever you place it.

 Award: BEST FOR CASUAL VIEWING